feiyangfan/my-task-management/frontend/README.md

 2. **state**: components will react and rerender based on **state**. **state** is dependent on components and can also only be passed down via **props**
 6. **useEffect(() => {},[])** can be used to render/use components/functions on first load.
 7. **uuid** package to add unique id to items
+8. Make sure the user readbility is good
+9. Make use of react-based UI frameworks such as @material-ui is good because it decreases the time spending on making components and make develop much more efficient.
+10. Make use of previously designed components whenever possible, this significally decreases development time and increase efficiency.